Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 You must never accept that the irresponsibility of these bullies is your fault.
 Accepting this affects your response to the bullying.

 If you ever find yourself a victim of cyberbullying, you should speak out.
-Do not endure and suffer in silence as this might be dangerous to your overall mental health.
+Do not endure and suffer in silence, as this might harm your overall mental health.

 When faced with cyberbullying, it is important to respond promptly and effectively to protect yourself or someone else from further harm.
 Here are some essential steps to take:

 - Document and save evidence: Preserve any evidence of cyberbullying by taking screenshots, saving messages, or recording any instances of harassment.
-These records will be valuable if you decide to report the cyberbullying to authorities or online platforms.
-Ensure that you capture relevant details like dates, times, and usernames involved.
+These records will be valuable if you report the cyberbullying to authorities or online platforms.
+Ensure you capture relevant details like dates, times, and usernames.

 - Reach out for support: Don’t face cyberbullying alone.
 Talk to someone you trust, such as a friend, family member, or teacher, about what is happening.
 They can provide emotional support and guidance on the next steps to take.
 Additionally, consider reporting the cyberbullying to the appropriate authorities, such as your school administration or local law enforcement, if the situation warrants it.

-- Block and report the bully: Most social media platforms and online services have mechanisms in place to report and block users engaging in cyberbullying.
+- Block and report the bully: Most social media platforms and online services have mechanisms to report and block users engaging in cyberbullying.
 Use these features to prevent further contact with the bully and to notify the platform administrators about the abusive behavior.
-By reporting the incident, you contribute to creating a safer online environment for yourself and others.
+By reporting the incident, you create a safer online environment for yourself and others.

 Remember, addressing cyberbullying requires a collective effort.
 Encourage open conversations about online safety and responsible digital behavior within your community, school, or workplace.

-Reach out to someone, it may be your parents, teachers, counselors, or even the authority to report and also talk to someone.
+Reach out to someone; it may be your parents, teachers, counselors, or even the authority to report and talk to someone.

 Tips For Teens To Stop An Online Bully